jgoralcz/MGDB/README.md

 Finally, JUnit & DBUnit testing was finished.
 The tests are found in the `/test` folder.

 To execute the tests:
-1. Change password variable in the TestDb.class file to your MySql password.
+1. Change password variable in the TestDb.class file to your MySQL password.
 2. Run in the terminal in the root folder `ant test`.

 ________